 Meditate for just five to 10 minutes a day, and you'll see a remarkable change in your willpower.
 Meditation can also help you better snap out of your cravings and bring you back to reality.
 And don't worry if you're having trouble meditating and focusing.
 McGonigal says that being "bad" at meditation is actually good for self-control.
 You'll be more focused after practicing, because you'll be able to better catch yourself moving away from the goal and recognize your impulses.

 McGonigal recommends to lie in bed, close your eyes, and take deep breaths.
 If your body is tense, she suggests flexing the muscle in the affected parts of your body and letting it go.
-Studies show that people who practice daily relaxation exercises had healthier physiological responses to stressful willpower challenges.
+Studies show that people who practice daily relaxation exercises have healthier physiological responses to stressful willpower challenges.

 3. Make small deadlines